m4r35n357/ODE-Playground/README.md

 ```
 $ ./tsm.py lorenz 16 10 .01 10001 -15.8 -17.48 35.64 10 28 8 3 | ./plotAnimated.py -30 50
 ```
-or in c (notice absence of the model parameter!):
+or in c (notice absence of the model parameter and presence of the internal precision arg):
 ```
 $ ./tsm-lorenz-dbg 15 16 10 .01 10001 -15.8 -17.48 35.64 10 28 8 3 | ./plotAnimated.py -30 50
 ```